|Health risk assessment for exposures of children to low-frequency electric and magnetic (EM) fields in Slovenia (2018-2021)|

 An important part of the proposal is the geographical analysis of cancer burden in Slovenia with special emphasis on the proximity of high-voltage power-lines, underground power cables, and transformer substations with associated risk analysis.
 The cancer burden of childhood leukemias, brain tumors and all childhood cancers combined, will be determined in the span of the last 50 years, as well as its association with low-frequency magnetic fields (LF-MF).
 Using the Slovenian cancer registry and data on average magnetic field values in the whole territory of Slovenia, we aim to determine the increase in risk for children living in areas with LF-MF in excess of 0.4 µT, and estimate the number of cases in the last 10 years, which could be attributed to this exposure if a causal link between exposure and the emergence of the disease existed.
 Through the research project we aim to discover areas in Slovenia, where an increased risk of childhood cancers is present.
 We will determine if any part of the excess risk can be attributed to the presence of ELF is the living environment.
 The quantification of existing risk will allow the determination of additional risk due to planned reconstructions and extensions of the power distribution and transfer systems.

 The proposal is aimed also at preparing a program for risk communication and education for the general population about the areas of EMF and their associated health risks, with a special emphasis on children.
+We have prepared a brochure on health risk assesment for exposure of children and youths to EMF, which is publicly available in electronic form (PDF, in Slovene only).
 Based on the guidelines of the World Health Organization (WHO) and other international bodies (e.g. ICNIRP), guidance will be developed for regulators in the area of public health, for assistance in reducing the health risks due to EMF in Slovenia.
 Based on the WHO guidelines, clear baselines will be established for actions on protection from EMF, including preventative risk reduction for children and adolescents in schools and daycare facilities.

 - The phases of the project and their realization